mantidproject/mantid/Code/Mantid/docs/source/interfaces/Indirect_Bayes.rst

 .. interface:: Bayes
   :widget: Quasi

-The model that is being fitted is that of a &delta;-function (elastic component) of amplitude :math:`A(0)` and Lorentzians of amplitude :math:`A(j)` and HWHM :math:`W(j)` where :math:`j=1,2,3`.
+The model that is being fitted is that of a :math:`\delta`-function (elastic component) of amplitude :math:`A(0)` and Lorentzians of amplitude :math:`A(j)` and HWHM :math:`W(j)` where :math:`j=1,2,3`.
 The whole function is then convolved with the resolution function.
 The -function and Lorentzians are intrinsically